AdaCore/cuda/doc/performances.rst

 Performance Considerations
 **************************************

-GNAT for CUDA relies on the backend technology from the CUDA toolchain, and offers a very similar compilation model.
-There is no fundamental reason why a program in Ada would be significantely different than a program in C from a performance and resource consumption point of view.
-However, usage of some capabilities or pattern may alter performances.
+GNAT for CUDA relies on the CUDA toolchain backend technology, and offers a very similar compilation model.
+There is no fundamental reason why a program in Ada would be significantly different than a program in C from a performance and resource consumption point of view.
+However, usage of some capabilities or patterns may alter performances.

 Compiler Switches
 =================